 Here, two models including tools are presented that involve distributing a global budget and determining national paths:

-Tools based on the RM Scenario Types are also offered for the determination of emission paths that are compatible with a predefined budget.
+Tools based on the Regensburg Model Scenario Types are also offered for the determination of emission paths that are compatible with a predefined budget.

 With the help of the Regensburg Model Scenario Types, global or national emission paths can be determined that meet a given budget.
 The scenario types differ in the assumption about the property of the annual reductions.
 The emission paths are therefore indirectly determined essentially via the annual reductions (here are exemplary courses).
 This approach is particularly useful when it comes to making political decisions about emission paths.